 It is worthwhile carrying out a search on Google Scholar for articles relevant to your topic.

-If you search Google Scholar while on campus, you'll find links to the full text articles on the Library databases via the Findit@UML link.
+If you search Google Scholar while on campus, you'll find links to the full text articles on the Library databases via the Findit@MCR link.

 You will often see a '' tab when looking through your search results in our electronic resources.
 This tab can be used to see if The University of Manchester Library has access to a particular article in either online or print format.

 Articles not held by the library can be ordered via Document Supply and Inter Library Loan.